EN 16931 Standard Germany: Format, Example & Specification

 Interoperability on a Shared Protocol

 EN 16931 acts as Europe’s interoperability backbone.
 It defines a standard semantic model and maps it to universally accepted syntaxes.
-Because every compliant invoice uses the same structure and code lists (currency, VAT category, country codes), any EU-approved platform, Germany’s ZRE/OZG-RE portals, France’s Chorus Pro, or the Peppol network can exchange and interpret it without conversion.
+Since each valid invoice is created using the identical format and lists (currency, VAT classification, country codes), it will be easily understood by all platforms approved by the EU, German ZRE/OZG-RE websites, French Chorus Pro system, or Peppol network.

 This shared protocol ensures that: